MohamedElDegwi/Currency-Exchange/README.md

 ### 1. List of All Currencies

-The project allows user to conveniently view a comprehensive list of all supported currencies.
+The project allows user to view a list of all supported currencies.

 ### 2. Find and Display Specific Currency

-Users can easily search for and view detailed information about a specific currency.
+Users can search for and view information about a specific currency.

 ### 3. Update Specific Currency Rate

-The system provides functionality to update the exchange rate for a specific currency, ensuring that the information remains accurate.
+The project provides feature to update the exchange rate for a specific currency.

 ### 4. Currency Exchange Calculator

-One of the main features of the project is its ability to calculate and display currency exchanges between different currencies, offering users a convenient tool for financial transactions.
+The main features of the project is its ability to calculate and display currency exchanges between different currencies.

 ## Note

 It's important to be aware that the currency data used in the project may be out of date and could contain inaccuracies.
-Users are encouraged to verify the information independently for critical transactions.

-Feel free to explore and enhance the project, contributing to the evolution of a seamless currency exchange experience within the Bank-System.